In summary

 Additional information required for United States (U.S.) tax residents or citizens

-Additional information required for U.S. entity / organisation for tax purposes
+Additional information required for U.S. entity / organisations for tax purposes

-If your entity / organisation is not a U.S. entity / organisation for tax purposes, please complete the attached Entity / Organisation Tax Residency Self-Certification Form and return it to us.
+If your entity / organisation is not a U.S. entity / organisation for tax purposes, you still need to complete the Organisation tax residency self-certification form and return it to us.

 This U.S. TIN will include your Social Security Number, Employer Identification Number or Individual Taxpayer Identification Number.
 For more information please visit the U.S. Department of the Treasury Internal Revenue Service’s (IRS) Foreign Account Tax Compliance Act (FATCA) frequently asked questions.